-Following the completion of this offering, our executive officers, directors and their affiliates will beneficially own or control approximately 39.0% of the outstanding shares of our common stock, excluding any shares that any of our directors or their affiliates may purchase in this offering.
+Following the completion of this offering, our executive officers, directors and their affiliates will beneficially own or control approximately 38.3% of the outstanding shares of our common stock.
 Accordingly, our current executive officers, directors and their affiliates will have substantial control over the outcome of corporate actions requiring stockholder approval, including the election of directors, any merger, consolidation or sale of all or substantially all of our assets or any other significant corporate transactions, as well as our management and affairs.
 The concentration of ownership may also delay or prevent a change of control of us at a premium price if these stockholders oppose it, even if it would benefit our other stockholders.